Connected Safety Systems

 The sensor views the road ahead through use of a camera and identifies the following.

 Gathering all of this information allows the system to continuously measure the distance and relative speed of the vehicle in relation to other vehicles and pedestrians, the location of the vehicle relative to the lane markings, and the speed of the vehicle.
 This frequent collection of information is tracked and measured repeatedly.

 Step 3.
 System Decision

 The system then determines if there is a potential danger and warns the driver with both visual and auditory alerts.
-These are uniquely positioned to address some of the main causes of collisions singled out by major automotive safety organizations.
+These are uniquely positioned to address some of the main causes of collisions singled out by major automotive safety organizations (demonstrations from Mobileye, 2018).

 However, accurately detecting cyclists has always been a problem for AV systems.
 For example, a visual computing “Deep3DBox algorithm” was able to identify 89 percent of vehicles (in 1.5 seconds) in a challenges vision systems (image partly occluded, purposefully difficult to interpret) across 2D road images, but its performance fell significantly to 59% for detecting (and orienting) cyclists (Fairley, 2017).
 One way to dramatically improve bicycle identification and cyclist safety is by having CV technologies (basic safety messages via low-cost radio transmitters, for example) coming from bicyclists (Burns, 2017).
 And Volvo is working on a method using communication via bike helmets (Moon, 2014).